Skip to content

 Then we moved, winter came, and running took a back seat for many months.
 I used to run mainly on the streets of Berlin.
 Asphalt, traffic lights, city noise–I don’t know why, but this mix gave me a sense of pace.
 Our new home is near the forest.
 In the first spring out there, I started running again–initially slowly, weakly, and irregularly–also, unlike in the city, unobserved.
 Just trees, roots, nature sounds.

-There, I was unobserved, which was good for me.
+There, I was unobserved, which did me good.
 My life as a mom was sometimes disrupted by expectations of my body.
-I mean those expectations of what a beautiful body should look like, which are constantly presented to us as we scroll through social networks and see how “other” women seemingly effortlessly return to top form after giving birth–firm, slim, capable–and where, honestly, it’s a long journey.
+I mean these expectations of what a beautiful body should look like, which are constantly presented to us as we scroll through social networks and see how “other” women seemingly effortlessly return to top form after giving birth–firm, slim, capable–and where, honestly, it’s a long journey.

 Also interesting: Reporter: “This is What Forest Bathing Did to My Perception”